-In both our Silver Spring, MD office and in our Livingston, NJ office, behavioral interventions are only used in the context of this holistic approach.
+In both our Maryland office and in our New Jersey office, behavioral interventions are only used in the context of this holistic approach.
 There is no sexual or physical contact involved in sex therapy; it is strictly a talk therapy.

 For pelvic pain, unconsummated marriages, and clients with Vaginismus, It is extremely important to get a thorough medical evaluation from someone who is well versed in sexual health.
 We almost always refer our clients for a medical evaluation and oftentimes a pelvic floor evaluation in order to have the most holistic care possible.
 The latest research published in the Journal of Sexual Medicine shows that sexual dysfunctions are most effectively treated with psychotherapy and medical interventions together.
 We work together with OB/GYNs and Pelvic Floor physical therapists in the Greater DC and New Jersey/New York area who treat female sexual dysfunction.
 The great news is that sexual dysfunction has a higher rate of successful treatment than any other psychological issue.
 We look forward to healing and health and sexual wellness.